bhatti/PlexDataProviders/README.md

 ##Benefits
+PlexDataProviders provides offers following benefits:
-PlexDataProviders provides a unified way to search data and abstracts integration to underlying data sources.
-This also helps simplifying client side logic as they can use a single data service to query all data instead of using multiple data services.
-As clients can specify the data they need, this helps with payload size and network bandwidth.
-The clients only need to create a single data parser so it keeps JSON parsing logic simple.
-As PlexDataProviders supports multi-threading, it also helps with latency of the data fetch requests.
+- It provides a unified way to search data and abstracts integration to underlying data sources.
+- It helps simplifying client side logic as they can use a single data service to query all data instead of using multiple data services.
+- This also help with managing end-points as you only a single end-point instead of connecting to multiple web services.
+- As clients can specify the data they need, this helps with payload size and network bandwidth.
+- The clients only need to create a single data parser so it keeps JSON parsing logic simple.
+- As PlexDataProviders supports multi-threading, it also helps with latency of the data fetch requests.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.